Avalanche Press Homepage Avalanche Press Online Store

 Panzer Grenadier: Workers & Peasants

-Developer’s Preview, Part One
+Scenario Preview, Part One

 The Red Army of Workers and Peasants (also known to Panzer Grenadier players by its Russian acronym, RKKA) has been a centerpiece of the Panzer Grenadier series ever since the beginning.
-The original Panzer Grenadier game (and later the expanded version, Eastern Front Deluxe) included more than a full sheet of Red Army units of all types from the early years of the war.
+The original Panzer Grenadier game (and later the expanded version, Eastern Front) included more than a full sheet of Red Army units of all types from the early years of the war.
 These same pieces have made appearances in many subsequent scenarios published in Panzer Grenadier book supplements.
 And while the wide variety of unit types available in Eastern Front has allowed us to publish many subsequent scenarios using just that counter mix, the relatively small number of Red Army leaders included in Eastern Front has also constrained us to a certain extent.

 Workers and Peasants includes 25 scenarios divided into four sections.
 The first three sections include battles fought by the German Army Groups North, Center and South (respectively).
 The fourth section chronicles the battles around the town of Borodino, where the largest battle of Napoleon’s invasion of Russia took place more than a century earlier.
-Today I offer previews of the scenarios included in the relatively short Army Group South section plus the standard-length Army Group Center section.
-We hope you enjoy them.

 ARMY GROUP SOUTH